 <h2>6.
 Formatting Matters</h2>

-Code and hierarchies rule when it comes to the web!
+Semantic code and content hierarchy rules when it comes to the web!
 Browsers (and Google) read code, and that code gets translated into what you see here -- meaning proper heading formats and clear navigation are integral, as they determine how your web content is prioritized and organized for SEO.
+As mentioned earlier, sites with proper code and formating will also benefit users of assitive technology, so correct formatting is really a win-win for you and your users.

 For those without code or web development experience, good formatting is still achievable with the right content management system and, most importantly, knowing how to use it.
 Trust us, this attention to detail is completely worth the effort, and well-coded systems make this process a breeze.